DigiDago/moodle-block_course_modulenavigation/README.md

  1. Ensure you have the version of Moodle as stated above in 'Required version of Moodle'.
  2. Put Moodle in 'Maintenance Mode' (docs.moodle.org/en/admin/setting/maintenancemode) so that there are no users using it bar you as the administrator - if you have not already done so.
- 3. Copy 'course_navigation' to '/blocks/' if you have not already done so.
+ 3. Copy 'course_modulenavigation' to '/blocks/' if you have not already done so.
  4. Login as an administrator and follow standard the 'plugin' update notification.
 If needed, go to 'Site administration' -> 'Notifications' if this does not happen.
  5. Put Moodle out of Maintenance Mode.